taipahuchu/Loss-Given-Default-in-SAS/README.md

 the US corporate bonds recovery rates with the random effect terms specified at obligor, seniority and time levels.
 We find that the inclusion of an obligor-varying random effect term effectively explains the unobservable heterogeneity and the related predictive accuracies are also much better than the others.
-All the models are built up and realized in SAS/STAT® and the prediction results are generated in PROC IML.
+All the models are built up and realized in SAS/STAT® and the prediction results are generated in PROC I

 Skills: SAS/Credit Risk